BEST wine MULLED WINE – which to use?

 Australian Mulled Wine

-It’s time to explore the different varieties of grape we grow down under and choose how we want our mulled wine to taste.
+It’s time to explore the different varieties of grapes we grow down under and choose how we want our mulled wine to taste.

 Australia has 65 wine-growing regions, each with unique climates and soils, producing a wide variety of wines.
 Renowned areas include the Barossa Valley, Hunter Valley, Margaret River, and Yarra Valley, each contributing distinct characteristics to the Australian wine industry.

-Known for its bold, spicy flavours and rich texture.
-Shiraz thrives in warm climates like Barossa Valley, producing wines with intense berry, pepper, and chocolate notes.
+Shiraz is known for its bold, spicy flavours and rich texture.
+It thrives in warm climates like Barossa Valley, producing wines with intense berry, pepper, and chocolate notes.
 It’s Australia’s signature red.

-Popular for its deep colour, full body, and strong tannins.
-Cabernet Sauvignon often exhibits flavours of blackcurrant, mint, and eucalyptus, particularly from regions like Coonawarra with its unique terra rossa soil.
+Cabernet Sauvignon is popular for its deep colour, full body, and strong tannins.
+It often exhibits flavours of blackcurrant, mint, and eucalyptus, particularly from regions like Coonawarra, which has unique terra rossa soil.

 Valued for its soft, velvety texture and fruity profile.
 Merlot typically offers flavours of plum, black cherry, and hints of chocolate.
 It’s a smoother, more approachable alternative to Cabernet Sauvignon.

-Appreciated for its light body, delicate flavours, and complexity.
-Grown in cooler regions like Yarra Valley, Pinot Noir features red fruit flavours, floral aromas, and earthy undertones, making it unique among Australian reds.
+Pinot Noir is appreciated for its light body, delicate flavours, and complexity.
+Grown in cooler regions like Yarra Valley, It features red fruit flavours, floral aromas, and earthy undertones, making it unique among Australian reds.

-Known for its sweet berry flavours and spiciness.
-Grenache thrives in warm regions like McLaren Vale, producing wines with red fruit, spice, and herbaceous notes.
-It’s often used in blends and single varietals.
+Grenache is known for its sweet berry flavours and spiciness.
+It thrives in warm regions like McLaren Vale, producing wines with red fruit, spice, and herbaceous notes.
+Grenache is often used in blends and single varietals.

-Typically used in blends to add colour, tannins, and floral notes.
-Petit Verdot’s small, thick-skinned berries contribute intense colour and rich flavours of violet, dark fruit, and spice, ideal for enhancing blends.
+Petit Verdot is typically used in blends to add colour, tannins, and floral notes.
+Its small, thick-skinned berries contribute intense colour and rich flavours of violet, dark fruit, and spice, making it ideal for enhancing blends.

 Gaining popularity for its versatility and flavours of berries, plum, and tobacco.
 Originally from Spain, Tempranillo adapts well to Australia’s varied climates, offering a medium-bodied, food-friendly wine with a distinctive character.

 Known for its high acidity and savoury flavours.
-Sangiovese produces wines with bright cherry, tomato leaf, and earthy notes.
+Sangiovese produces wines with bright cherries, tomato leaves, and earthy notes.
 It’s the primary grape in Italian Chianti, now increasingly grown in Australia’s wine regions.

 Valued for its jammy fruit flavours and peppery spice.
 Though less common, Zinfandel thrives in regions like Barossa Valley, producing robust wines with blackberry, raspberry, and black pepper notes, offering a bold alternative to Shiraz.

-Lets take a closers look at the top 5 Aussies vines & Discover the Best Wine for Mulled Wine
+Let's take a closer look at the top 5 Aussies vines & Discover the Best Wine for Mulled Wine

 Here’s a comparison of the top 5 Australian red wines and their suitability for brewing into mulled wine.
 Each wine is evaluated for its flavour and aroma when brewed quickly (1-2 hours) and slowly (6-7 hours).